 The hope the scriptures give believers includes the following:

 1. The hope of resurrection and eternal life (1 Corinthians 15:15-19; 1 Thessalonians 4:14; Job 19:25).

 2. The hope of divine healing and health (Exodus 15:26; 1 Peter 2:24; Jeremiah 30:17).

 3. The hope of restoration and a turnaround (Job 14:7-9; Joel 2:25).

 4. The hope of a good future (Jeremiah 29:11).
 Hope gives us the expectation that tomorrow will be better.
 Such hope is even more effective when it is founded on the word or promises of God.

 Keep hope alive, based on the Word of God that cannot fail.
-God cannot lie; He is not man that He should change His mind (Numbers 23:19; Titus 1:21; Samuel 15:29).
+God cannot lie; He is not human, so He does not change His mind (Numbers 23:19; Titus 1:2; 1 Samuel 15:29).
 God cannot give you false hope.
 If He promises, He’ll do it.